grossen/eduantech.docpad/src/render/posts/open-source-games-without-going-poor.html.md

 The idea is simple, release the game to the public for a fee as usual, however after an agreed amount of time which you decide release the game's source.
 Make it open source.
 However, continue selling the pre-compiled game to the public.

 So it's really a simple idea.
 You release the game for a fee for a certain amount of time in order to make a living or at least make up for what you lost in the development process.
-After that certain amount of time is up you releas the source.
+After that certain amount of time is up you release the source.

 This makes the game open source however you are still making an income from non-techie users or just nice users.